CHICAGO PLANE CRASH ATTORNEY

 Considering the very complex systems required to fly large passenger airplanes, a small defect or failure in just one minor part can cause serious consequences.
-If a mechanical defect caused a plane crash, your aviation accident lawyer can help you hold the airplane manufacturer responsible.
+If a mechanical defect causes a plane crash, your aviation accident lawyer could help you hold the airplane manufacturer responsible.

 Air traffic controllers play an important role in safe air travel.
-They must coordinate the paths of many different aircrafts at once.
-They also need to factor in weather and fuel when the schedule take-off and landings.
-Small errors by air traffic controllers can result in catastrophic damages.
+They must coordinate the paths of many different aircraft at once.
+They also need to factor in weather and fuel when they schedule take-off and landings.
+Small errors by air traffic controllers can result in catastrophic injuries and damages.

 Poor weather conditions also factor strongly into airplane accidents.
 The law categorizes this type of factor as an “Act of God.”
 Of course, no person or entity can be held responsible for causing bad weather.
 However, a pilot, air traffic controller, or aviation company could be held liable in the event of bad weather.
 This could be because they have the duty to diligently check weather reports and react accordingly.
 They must reasonably estimate dangers and follow proper procedures during storms or fog.

 Finally, other possible causes of airplane accidents include: